Cost Of Living In Portugal

 For international money transfers, you will pay €15 for transfers less than €50,000, and around €30 or more for transfers more than €50,000.

 If you have a bank account in a currency other than Euro, you can use Transferwise or a currency broker to convert your money in Portugal.

 For more info, please read our guide on how to open a bank account in Portugal.

 Many retirees from European countries, the US, and the UK choose Portugal for retirement.
 The reason for this is the country’s reasonable living standards, its favorable climate, incredible coasts, and the landscapes.

 In addition to these advantages, the tax rates and property costs are very favorable for retirees in Portugal.
 Expats mostly prefer the Algarve region for retirement in Portugal.
-Even Forbes has recently rated the area as the most affordable option for retirees in Europe to retire Portugal.
+Even Forbes has recently rated the area as the most affordable option for retirees in Europe to retire in Portugal.

 How can I live in Portugal?

 If you are interested in living in Portugal and making use of the low costs of living, then it’s a good idea to speak with a professional and ask all the questions you have.
 Depending on your personal situation and specific needs, a professional advisor can guide you in the right direction, saving you time and money.